When we fail we feel unhappy. That’s perfectly normal.

 - 3. Find out what you can do to turn your previous fiascos into your future successes.

-After you’ve taken a while to grieve your failed FEB 2023 CFA exam, it’s time to move on.
+After you’ve taken a while to grieve your failed AUG 2024 CFA exam, it’s time to move on.
 The best thing you can do about this failure is to learn from it.
 Do that and you’re in for the best study time you’ve ever had.

-Psychologists say it’s an attribute of a growth-mindset to learn from mistakes.
+Psychologists say it’s an attribute of a growth mindset to learn from mistakes.
 I think it’s an admirable quality worth following suit.
 You can definitely have a more fruitful CFA exam preparation before your next exam if you choose to learn from your failure.
 All it takes is some introspection.
 An honest self-analysis that unveils your weaknesses and helps you develop your strengths.

 HOW TO IMPROVE MY CFA EXAM PREP?